KhemnarMayuresh/Black-Launcher/README.md

 BlackLauncher is a minimalist and customizable Android launcher designed for simplicity and productivity.
 With a sleek black-themed UI, it offers essential features such as font customization, app hiding, and the ability to set it as the default launcher.
 This project aims to provide a lightweight launcher with user-centric functionality.

-✶ Made with minimalism in mind.✶
+*✶ Made with minimalism in mind.*
-✶ Stay focused using the Black launcher.✶
+*✶ Stay focused using the Black launcher.*
-✶ Bit Launcher helps you use your Phone less and live in the moment✶
+*✶ Bit Launcher helps you use your Phone less and live in the moment*

 ## Features